TaggrNetwork/Taggr/docs/WHITEPAPER.md

 ## Bootcamp

 Every new user goes through a "bootcamp" period of `$trusted_user_min_age_weeks` weeks.
-During this time the user is marked with \*️⃣ on their profile and cannot affect anybody's karma through the engagements, cannot downvote posts or vote on proposals.
+During this time the user cannot affect anybody's karma through the engagements, cannot downvote posts or vote on proposals.
 If after the bootcamp period the user still has less than `$trusted_user_min_karma` karma points, the user stays in the bootcamp until the karma threshold is reached.

 ## Stalwarts

 Stalwarts are the top `$stalwart_percentage%` of users with the highest karma being active during the last `$min_stalwart_activity_weeks` consecutive weeks, with accounts older than `$min_stalwart_account_age_weeks` weeks and at least `$proposal_rejection_penalty` karma points.
-They are marked with ⚔️ on their profiles and count as trusted members of the community.
+They count as trusted members of the community.
 Stalwarts can carry out moderating actions and submit proposals.

 ## The content policy